KenKundert/emborg/doc/configuring.rst

 problems that occurred while running *Emborg*.

 The email is only sent if the command is not running from a TTY.

+Use of *notify* requires that you have a mail daemon installed (ex `PostFix
+<http://www.postfix.org>`_).
+The mail daemon provides the *mail* command.
+If
+you do not have the *mail* command, do not set *notify*.

+The *notify* and *notifier* settings operate independently.
+You may specify none, one, or both.
+Generally, one uses just one: *notifier* if you primarily use *Emborg* interactively and *notify* if used from cron or anacron.

 .. _passcommand: